RickyBhatti/MessageAnnouncer/README.md

 # Message Announcer

-A simple auto announcement script designed for FiveM servers.
+A simple automatic chat announcement script designed for FiveM servers.

 This script was designed to be server-sided rather than client-sided.
 That way, all clients will see the same message after *X* minutes, rather than every client seeing different messages.